-Director and founder of the Poetry Reading Series, under the auspices of the New York State Council on the Arts, at the Mid-Island Y JCC, in Plainview, NY, for the past sixteen years, she reviews the works of feature poets and judges the annual poetry contest for adults, teens, and children.
+Director and founder of the Poetry Reading Series, under the auspices of the New York State Council on the Arts, at the Mid-Island Y JCC, in Plainview, NY, for the past thirty-five years, she reviews the works of feature poets and has judged the annual poetry contest for adults, teens, and children.
 She has been teaching in the English department and Writing Studies and Composition department of Hofstra University since 1985.

 As Nassau County Poet Laureate, she originated “Stray Feet,” a roving poetry show visiting high schools and middle schools, nursing homes, senior and rehab centers, and libraries in Nassau County, and in 2010, her workshops/anthology project “A Poetry of Forgiveness” was awarded a New York State Council on the Arts’ LI Decentralization Grant for the Arts, which has culminated in her editing Toward Forgiveness, a poetry anthology of 99 LI poets, including five LI poets laueate, published by Writers Ink Press, in 2011.

 She has conducted numerous poetry workshops and seminars and been the feature reader at many universities, poetry centers, and libraries.